we-like-parsers/pegen/docs/grammar.md

 ```

 ##### `e*`
-Match zero or more occurences of e.
+Match zero or more occurrences of e.
 ```
 rule_name: (e1 e2)*
 ```

 ##### `e+`
-Match one or more occurences of e.
+Match one or more occurrences of e.
 ```
 rule_name: (e1 e2)+
 ```
 ##### `s.e+`
-Match one or more occurences of e, separated by s.
+Match one or more occurrences of e, separated by s.
 The generated parse tree
 does not include the separator.
 This is identical to `(e (s e)*)`.
 ```
 rule_name: ','.e+